-The added bonus of cast iron enamel is that you can get them to match your color scheme, not just of your kitchen but to separate your meat and dairy cookware.
+The added bonus of ceramic is that you can get them to match your color scheme, not just of your kitchen but to separate your meat and dairy cookware.
 I feel colored cookware was a real win for the kosher cook and I was grateful to receive blue and red dishes from Emile Henry, perfect for my kitchen.

 You can of course use these casseroles to make kugels, but I think the defining difference between the two is that kugels are side dishes while casseroles are mains or even complete meals.

 So that's what I love about a casserole, it's a one pan meal that can be made ahead and reheated when ready.
 Here are some favorite casserole recipes.